PokaYok3/ASL-Transcriptor/README.md

 The Sign Language Transcription System is an ongoing project aimed at developing a solution to transcribe sign language gestures into audio and text.
 The system utilizes cameras to capture sign language gestures and then processes the data through a graphical interface.
 The goal is to make sign language more accessible and enable seamless communication for individuals with hearing impairments.

 **Note: This project is currently in development.**
+Trainscription system implemented.
+The model trained not the best but identify the most of the signs.
+Working with increased data collection and new training

 ---